tillknuesting/golang-sync-pool-example/README.md

 The appropriate use of a pool is to manage a group of temporary items that are implicitly shared and possibly reused by concurrent independent clients of a package.
 Pool provides a way to spread the cost of allocation overhead across many clients.

 It is important to note that Pool also introduces performance costs.
 Using sync.Pool is significantly slower than simply initialising it.
-In addition, a pool shall not be copied after the first use."
+In addition, a pool shall not be copied after the first use.

+The sync.Pool, as you notice, is purely a temporary object pool, suitable for storing some temporary objects that are shared by different goroutines.
+"